-The responsive nature of RTAs means that the Google algorithm will cycle through and select which of your headlines and which of your description to show in a given instance of your ad appearing on a SERP.
+The responsive nature of RSAs means that the Google algorithm will cycle through multiple headlines and descriptions to show in a given instance of your ad appearing on a SERP.
 You won’t know for certain what combination of text a user will be served.

 With ETAs, you control the singular message that your ad will always display.
 You write the 3 headlines and 2 descriptions, and you put them in the order you want; that’s how ETAs work.

 It will be harder to A/B test the effectiveness of one message against another.

 Because RTAs present a rotating combination of your headlines and descriptions, it won’t be possible to run a strict test of one ad message against another.
 ETAs, on the other hand, do allow for this kind of precise testing.